xbcsmith/epr-workshop/README.md

 - Configure an IDE to run the MCP server
 - Use MCP inspector to troubleshoot tools, resources, and prompts

+### Agents EPR: Building event-driven agents with EPR

+- Hands-on session around building event-driven agents with EPR
+- Build a simple event-driven agent that reacts to events in EPR
+- Enhance the agent to log its actions and the events it processes in EPR
+- Discuss best practices for building event-driven agents with EPR

 ### Workshop Challenge: Enhancing EPR Functionality

 - Participants will be given a challenge to enhance a specific aspect of EPR